aggress/mesosphere-dcos-kafka-installer/docs/active_directory.md

 Doing this manually through the AWS console, you'd need to find the EC2 instance and manually obtain the Administrator password, this playbook does it for you, but you must have the SSH key you specified in the following path `"~/.ssh/mysshkey.pem"` choose to server and spits out the public DNS name and the Administrator password - thereby saving one step on the AWS console.

 Install the Microsoft Remote Desktop client and create a new session using these credentials.
 Add a local resource to the connection (shared folder) and configure it to the `output` directory.

-If you need to get the credentials again, run:
+## If you need to get the AD access credentials
 ```
 make ad-facts
 ```